 - 7. During the mission, conduct consultations with the Partner's key staff and other stakeholders deemed necessary to meet for the purpose of this activity as per methodology and agenda.
 The partner institution shall facilitate and arrange the meetings. - 8.
 To present the outcomes of the mission to the partner in order to discuss and take into account comments on the contents of the deliverables before their finalisation. - 9.
 Participate in the briefing/debriefing with the Delegation of the European Union in the country. - 10.
-At the end of the exchanges, ask the interviewed actors to complete the participants' feedback questionnaire (link provided by SOCIEUX+).
+At the end of the exchanges, ask the workshop participants to complete a short feedback questionnaire (link provided by SOCIEUX+).